SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 (a few thousand credits)
 Expensive (several thousand credits)

-Diﬃculty
+Difficulty
 Level
 Very Easy
 (VE)
 Easy (E)
 Moderate (M)

-Diﬃcult (D)
+Difficult (D)
-Very Diﬃcult
+Very Difficult
 (VD)
 Very Expensive (tens of thousands of credits) Heroic (H)
 Costly* (a few hundred thousand credits)
 Legendary
 (L)
-*“Costly” is hardly the top end, and gamemasters should continue adding to the diﬃculty for higher prices.
+*"Costly" is hardly the top end, and gamemasters should continue adding to the difficulty for higher prices.
 Minimum
 Item or Service Is...
 Modiﬁer